-Make us sweat!
-Join us in a workshop marathon of 100 pieces by 100 composers in a year to celebrate our tenth anniversary.
+The Workout! scheme is our ambition to play and workshop 100 pieces by 100 composers in a year to celebrate our tenth anniversary.

 The Covid-19 pandemic has pushed us to redesign our activities over the next year.
 While we’ll be recording remotely in London, we’ll be reaching out worldwide and connecting with more composers and music enthusiasts than ever before.
 Global communities are what we need now more than ever.

-We’ll accept applications in 4 rounds throughout the year.
-We’ll release two online workshops each week.
+We’ll accept applications in 4 rounds throughout the year (subject to funding).
 Selected pieces will receive a workshop-style video recording (30-40 minutes), including our comments and suggestions, and a ‘live’ performance recording which composers will be able to use however they like.
 All this will be available publicly, online, as well as some info about the piece, the composer, some discussion about the music, and the score itself.

-Applications have closed for the first round (the deadline was 1st September 2020).
-Applicants will hear whether their compositions have been selected by the end of September.
+Applications are now open for the next round.
+The deadline is 1st December 2020.
+Applicants will hear whether their compositions have been selected by the end of December.
 Watch this space for release dates, and join our mailing list for updates.
 Please note we may have to delay, depending on social distancing rules and individual health precautions.

 The scheme is open to all: